COVID-19 cases rise by 471 in Virginia as trends continue downward

 Virginia has been meeting the governor’s benchmark of steady PPE supplies and open hospital capacity for more than a month now, with 3,863 hospital beds available and no Virginia hospitals reporting any supply problems – although at least 6 licensed nursing facilities are reporting PPE supply problems.
 The governor has said in recent press conferences that those facilities need to reach out to the Virginia Department of Emergency Management to request more supplies from the state’s stockpile.

-The commonwealth increased from around 2,000 tests a day in late April to the 5,000 range in the start of May, and was steadily hitting around 10,000 a day by the end of May, which Dr. Karen Remley, head of Virginia's testing task force, said was the goal for Phase 1.
-Testing has dropped since then, however.
+The commonwealth increased from around 2,000 tests a day in late April to the 5,000 range in the start of May, and was steadily hitting around 10,000 a day by the end of May, which Dr. Karen Remley, head of Virginia’s testing task force, said was the goal for Phase 1.
+Testing has dropped somewhat since then, however.

 The executive order requiring Virginians to wear face coverings when entering indoor businesses that went into effect across Virginia on May 29 will remain in effect throughout Phase 2 and indefinitely into the future.